Thermalization and Prethermalization in Periodically Kicked Quantum Spin Chains: Nonintegrable Drives

 We consider the regime of small perturbations $\delta\lesssim T/2$, irrespective of the value of $\varepsilon$ [which itself is a perturbation around $T^\ast_k$ that controls breaking of energy conservation].
 Since this procedure destroys the perfect periodicity of the Floquet drive, any drive-induced synchronization effects~\cite{howell2019asymptotic} would be destroyed as well.
 Therefore, by comparing the perturbed and perturbation-free Floquet dynamics, we can infer whether synchronization effects occur in our system.
 This is intimately related to the Markovian properties of the Floquet dynamics which tells if the latter retains memory of its evolution.

 In Fig.~\ref{fig:noise}a we show the time evolution of the energy in the kicked system subject to small perturbation strength $\delta/T=0.005$.
-Comparing the curves to the perturbation-free case [compare especially the colored dashed lines in Fig.~\ref{fig:noise}a and Fig.~\ref{fig:E_vs_ell_pure}a], we clearly see that the random perturbation in the drive period helps restore ergodicity: all curves in the noise-perturbed dynamics approach the infinite-temperature value at sufficiently long times.
+Comparing the curves to the perturbation-free case [cf., in particular, the color dashed lines in Fig.~\ref{fig:noise}a and Fig.~\ref{fig:E_vs_ell_pure}a], we clearly see that the random perturbation in the drive period helps restore ergodicity: all curves in the noise-perturbed dynamics approach the infinite-temperature value at sufficiently long times.
 Moreover, we also find that adding the noise-perturbation does not change the time it takes for the system to leave the prethermal plateau: in Fig.~\ref{fig:noise}b, we show the heating time curves $\Gamma^{-1}(\varepsilon)$.

 Finite $\delta$ breaks the periodicity of the drive, and hence $H_{\mathrm{eff}}$ changes from period to period.
-Naively, one may render Floquet theory inapplicable.
+Naively, one should render Floquet theory inapplicable.
 However, for kicked systems we can still apply the more general Baker-Campbell-Hausdorff formula.
 Hence, in the present case, where the thermalization dynamics is mainly driven by the leading order $H_{\mathrm{eff}}=H_1/2+\mathcal{O}(\varepsilon)$, the finite perturbation strength results in an additive correction of the order $\delta/(2T)$:

 As a result, small value of $\delta/T$ have negligible effects on the observed prethermalization.
 The more prominent effect of adding the perturbation is that all crossover values of $\varepsilon$ shift to align perfectly on the straight line with increasing $\delta/T$ [Fig.~\ref{fig:noise}b].